Skip to Content

 3. Squeeze the air out of the bag and freeze the quick pizza dough for up to three months.

-How To Bake It:
+How To Bake the Crust

 1. Roll the dough balls into 10″ to 12″ circles and place them on a sheet of parchment paper or press them into a greased sheet pan.